Igglybuff/linky/README.md

 - [ ] Implement a `--quality` option to set the preferred video quality to return

 `linky status`:
-- [ ] Implement `--all` option to output a report for everything in your download manager
+- [ ] Implement `--all` option to output a report for everything in your download manager (this is the default now)
+- [ ] Implement a `--name` option to get the status of a specific package/download